ratokeshi/template-project-GCP-Cloud-Shell-Tutorial/README.md

 # template-project-GCP-Cloud-Shell-Tutorial
 Template project for a cloud shell tutorial
 DeleteMe- Find all sections that say DeleteMe, these should be deleted.
 ReplaceMe- Sections, keywords, id numbers that need to be replaced or personalized.
+VerifyMe/- Text thatmight apply for all instances but you might want to look to see if there is new information.

 Lab ID: [ReplaceMe get from Qwiklab]